Best & Worst Chevrolet Equinox Years

 2022

-While several factors influence our rankings, some, like NHTSA recalls, tilt the scales negatively.
-A surge in complaints and recalls typically signals a dip in the car’s reliability.
+While we weigh all factors, some, like NHTSA recalls, can really tip the scales.
+A spike in complaints and recalls often indicates a decline in reliability.

-Let’s dive into the specifications of the best, neutral, and worst Chevrolet Equinox years.
+Now, let’s delve into the nitty-gritty of the best, neutral, and worst Chevrolet Equinox years.

 Best & Worst Years for Chevrolet Equinox 1st Generation (2005-2009)